dangoslen/dangoslen-me-site/content/blog/getting-stuff-done.md

 One of my favorite books on software team delivery is from [Daniel Vacanti](https://leanpub.com/u/daniel_vacanti).
 His book _[When Will It Be Done?](https://amzn.to/3tbuxC5)_ helped me understand the way we attempt to estimate when features or fixes in our software will be complete is tragically wrong.

 For many teams, the focus needs to move away from estimates and move closer to tracking how long it takes individual items to complete.
-This, along with probablistic forecasting, it much better than the burndown charts and average velocity tools used today.
+This, along with probabilistic forecasting, it much better than the burndown charts and average velocity tools used today.

 There are many great takeaways from the book, but the one that has stuck with me for the past several years is this: